 Accessibility

 Resilience

+Equity

 Engagement

-¢

 Sustainability

-Providing access to people can improve buy in and local support for planting, as well as huge benefits to public health.
+Accessibility Providing access to people can improve buy in and local support for planting, as well as huge benefits to public health.
 71% of National Forest households are within 500m of a publicly accessible forest site

-####
+Engagement

 Actively engaging communities can improve understanding, involvement and skills to care for woodlands.

 80%

-of National Forest primary schools are providing regular outdoor learning

-of National Forest woodlands in active management
+of National Forest

-Resilience

-Planting a diverse species mix can enhance biodiversity, increase resilience to pests and disease and support adaptation to a changing climate.

-🕅 Equity

-Working in urban and rural areas can ensure the benefits are equally available to all, especially historically underserved communities.
+primary schools

+are providing regular

+outdoor learning

 20.2%

-urban tree cover in the National Forest\
+urban tree cover in

-higher than the national average of 17.3%
+the National Forest

+81% of National Forest woodlands in active management

+Resilience Planting a diverse species mix can enhance biodiversity, increase resilience to pests and disease and support adaptation to a changing climate.

+Equity Working in urban and rural areas can ensure the benefits are equally available to all, especially historically underserved communities.

-million contributed to the local economy through tourism in the National Forest\
+Planting Hope • 25 contributed to the local economy through tourism in the National Forest

-£497
+Sustainability

 Early consideration of financial sustainability of woodlands can improve viability, supporting economic growth, placemaking and diversification.

+2022

+26 · Growing the future together

-\in 2022 Growing the future together Government is rightly being ambitious for tree planting, with increased resources, focus and profile all helping to build momentum around a coordinated partnership approach.
+Growing the future together

+Government is rightly being ambitious for tree planting, with increased resources, focus and profile all helping to build momentum around a coordinated partnership approach.
 At a national level in England this ambition has been formalised into a legally binding target for 16.5% tree canopy and woodland cover by 2050, and an interim target to increase by 0.26% by 2028.

 Efforts to grow tree and woodland cover have been increasing and, through the Government's Nature for Climate programme, Defra has seen a significant increase in annual woodland creation in England from around 2,000 hectares per year in 2020-21 to more than 3,000 hectares today, alongside a range of wider benefits.
 The trajectory is moving steadily upwards and will require ongoing commitment and resources for tree planting if it is to continue to accelerate delivery and meet current targets.
 The experience from the National Forest offers hope that these targets are achievable and, with the right model, can make a major contribution to the country's landscape, economy and wellbeing.
 In the National Forest itself, the vision is for 33% of the land area to be made up of forest habitats by 2045.
 This still means transforming 11% of the landscape or some 5,000 hectares, with targets for c200 hectares of new forest creation each year.
-Annual hectares of woodland created in England from 2019 to 2023 Forest Research, Forestry Facts and Figures 2023

 At an average cost of around £11,000 of public money per hectare, this is providing strong value for the many benefits delivered.
 Through the National Forest model, opportunity mapping has identified those areas most suitable for planting that will also provide public benefit.
 With forest cover already at 22%, more of the final 11% of planting will be through agroforestry, farm business diversification and urban greening to integrate with other land uses.
 And as the area of forest cover continues to grow, the National Forest can play a more significant role outside its boundary as a national exemplar, using the forest creation model to realise opportunities to scale up woodland creation for a positive future.

 Land suitability map demonstrating available areas for planting

+1-

+1 - Most constrained

+0 - Unsuitable land

-Scaling up delivery With ambition, need and incentives all aligning, now is the time to take advantage of the opportunity for tree planting.
+Scaling up delivery

+With ambition, need and incentives all aligning, now is the time to take advantage of the opportunity for tree planting.
 The National Forest model can be applied and refined as a template to scale up woodland creation more widely across the country.